• Skip to Content

 BIOL 345.
 Disease Ecology.
 (4 Credits)

 An interdisciplinary approach to understanding the global ecological patterns and dynamics of disease.
 Students in this course will describe and analyze how ecology, social class, race, and gender impact the global burden of disease.
 Students will also consider how our Christian call to love our neighbor impacts our response to the disparities seen in the global burden of ecological stewardship and disease presence and transmission.
-Prerequisites: BIOL 241 or 242, and BIOL 243.
+Prerequisite: BIOL 241 or BIOL 242, and BIOL 351.

 BIOL 347.
 Evolutionary Biology.
 (4 Credits)

 This course will consider the basic principles, mechanisms, and patterns of evolutionary biology including a historical survey of related ideas.
 The course will also consider the historical and current relationship between evolutionary science and Christian faith.
-Prerequisites: BIOL 241, 242, and BIOL 243.
+Prerequisite: BIOL 241, 242, and BIOL 351.

 BIOL 348.
 Marine Biology.
 (4 Credits)